hyperledger-labs/fabex/readme.md

 ---

-You can choose PostgresSQL or MongoDB for data saving and retrieving with `--db flag`:
+You can choose database for data saving and retrieving with `--db flag` (now only MongoDB supported):

-    `./fabex --task getall ---configpath ./ --configname config --db postgres`

     `./fabex --task explore --configpath ./ --configname config --db mongo`

 ---

 ### <a name="microservice">**Microservice mode**</a>